FAQ - Registration and reporting

 The important thing is that all quantities are registered.
 The supervision will place particular emphasis on whether there is correct reporting in cases where a group has reported on behalf of several CVR numbers.

-The method used regarding the group or individual CVR must be described and justified in the mandatory self-control.
-You can find a template for self-control here:
+The method used regarding the group or individual CVR must be described and justified in the mandatory self-check.
+You can find a template for self-check here:

 Danish Producer Responsibility (DPA) provides information about the responsibility of foreign companies: